deephaven/deephaven-core/R/rdeephaven/README.md

 Currently, the R client is only supported on Ubuntu 20.04 or 22.04 and must be built from source.

-0. We need a working installation of R on the machine where the R client will be built.
+0. We need a working installation of R on the machine where the R client will be built, plus the necessary dependencies for building and creating vignettes.
    The R client requires R 4.1.2 or newer; you can install R from the standard packages made available by Ubuntu 22.04.
 If you want a newer R version or if you are running in Ubuntu 20.04, you should install R from CRAN: